facjure/public-domain-poetry/README.md

 ### Scripts

-This library will include python scripts to help scholars, students, and publishers research on poetry.
+This library will include python scripts to help scholars, students, and publishers research poetry.

 ## Status and Roadmap

-Currently ~2000 poems were curated by hand, by editors at Facjure.
+Currently ~2000 poems were hand-curated, by editors at Facjure.

-Web scrappers are being written that will curate ~50,000 poems soon.
+Web scrappers are being written that will curate ~50,000 poems, soon.

 For a webapp to search and view existing poems, visit [poetroid](https://github.com/Facjure/poetroid), an open platform to discover poetry together.